spatie/laravel-http-logger/README.md

 return [

     /*
-     * The log profile which determines whether a request should be logged.
+     * The log profile which determines whether a request and response should be logged.
      * It should implement `LogProfile`.
      */
     'log_profile' => \Spatie\HttpLogger\LogNonGetRequests::class,

     /*
-     * The log writer used to write the request to a log.
+     * The log writer used to write the request and response to a log.
      * It should implement `LogWriter`.
      */
     'log_writer' => \Spatie\HttpLogger\DefaultLogWriter::class,

     /*
-     * The log channel used to write the request.
+     * The log channel used to write the request and response.
      */
     'log_channel' => env('LOG_CHANNEL', 'stack'),

     /*
-     * The log level used to log the request.
+     * The log level used to log the request and response.
      */
     'log_level' => 'info',